There are a lot of reasons why your AC system freezes up.

 How long your system has been installed and the area of the leak play a role in whether you should repair or replace your AC system.

 Dirty evaporator coil—Over time, the evaporator coil attracts dirt and causes troubles much like a dusty filter.
 You’ll progressively receive lower airflow until your system freezes or quits cooling.
 You’ll need to get in touch with Gordon's Service Experts to fix the malfunction.

 Broken blower motor or relay—A blower motor working at an inaccurate speed or not working at all can result in freezing.
 It can also be intermittent, running at full speed and going slower after it heats up.
 Or a relay might force it to run one time and not the subsequent time.
 In either state, you will need to get in touch with Gordon's Service Experts to correct the trouble.

-Scheduling yearly AC maintenance or heat pump maintenance may help you skip this malfunction.
+Scheduling yearly AC maintenance may help you skip this malfunction.
 Our techs will fully check and clean your equipment, which often allows us to find little problems before they become huge issues.